North Carolina Lt. Gov. Mark Robinson treated for burns after accidentally touching exhaust pipe | iNFOnews | Thompson-Okanagan's News Source

 FILE - North Carolina Republican gubernatorial candidate Lt.
 Gov. Mark Robinson speaks before Republican presidential nominee former president Donald Trump in Asheville, N.C., Aug.
 14, 2024.
 (AP Photo/Matt Kelley, File)

 MOUNT AIRY, N.C.
 (AP) — North Carolina Republican Lt.
-Gov. Mark Robinson received burns Friday night while attending a truck show as he was campaigning for governor, his campaign said.
+Gov. Mark Robinson said Saturday that he was treated for burns he suffered when he accidentally touched an exhaust pipe at a truck show while campaigning for governor.

-Robinson was making an appearance at the Mayberry Truck Show in Mount Airy when he was injured, campaign spokesperson Mike Lonergan said in a statement.
+Robinson was making an appearance Friday evening at the Mayberry Truck Show in Mount Airy when he was injured, campaign spokesperson Mike Lonergan said in a statement.

-Robinson was treated at Northern Regional Hospital in Mount Airy for second-degree burns, he added.
+Robinson was treated at Northern Regional Hospital in Mount Airy for second-degree burns, Lonergan added.

 Robinson, the lieutenant governor since 2021, is running against Democratic gubernatorial nominee Josh Stein, the current attorney general.
-Current Gov. Roy Cooper, a Democrat, was barred by term limits from running this fall.
+Current Gov. Roy Cooper, a Democrat, was barred by term limits from seeking reelection this fall.

 Many Republicans have distanced themselves recently from Robinson following a Sept.
 19 CNN report alleging he posted strongly worded racial and sexual comments on an online message board.
 A dozen staff members on his campaign or his Lieutenant Governor's Office have quit in the report's fallout.

-Robinson, who has faced criticism for other inflammatory comments, has denied writing the messages over a decade ago and has hired a law firm to investigate.
+Robinson, who has faced criticism previously for inflammatory comments, has denied writing the messages CNN says were written over a decade ago and has hired a law firm to investigate.

 Mount Airy, located about 100 miles (161 kilometers) north of Charlotte near the Virginia border, is where the late television star Andy Griffith grew up.
 The community served as the inspiration for the fictional town of Mayberry in “The Andy Griffith Show" that aired during the 1960s.
 City leaders have embraced that history with homages and festivals associated with the show.